sampaioroberto/Cats/README.md

 # Cats
-An iOS application that shows cats breeds and some info about them
+An iOS application that shows cats breeds and some info about them.

 # Installation

 Before we open the project, we need to setup some dependencies.

 ## Bundler